alexdavid/exprestive/README.md

 ```

 ## Scoped routing
-The `scope` helper can be used to create a prefexed set of routes:
+The `scope` helper can be used to create a prefixed set of routes:
 ```
 # routes.coffee
 module.exports = ({GET, scope}) ->